 - Have and provide an operating telephone number

-You'll need a Notary seal for every notarization you perform.
+A Notary seal is required for every notarization you perform.
 The Notary seal may be an inked stamp or an embosser and must contain the following information:

 - Your name as it appears on your commission